 What kind of person moves into Silver Sage Village?
 Enjoy our bios and see for yourself!
 You can also see photos of our grounds and a recent video, as well as two that feature some of us in earlier years.

-DeAnne is mostly retired from a career in public policy.
+DeAnne is retired from a career in public policy.
 She and John met in graduate school and moved to Boulder in 1979.
-Daughter Jesse grew up in Boulder and now lives in New Orleans.
+Daughter Jesse grew up in Boulder; she and her husband live in New Orleans.
 DeAnne enjoys the great outdoors and spending time at their cabin in the Colorado mountains.
 She sings in Resonance, a 125-voice women’s chorus, and spends free time reading about history, politics and spirituality.
 She volunteers on the public policy committee at Boulder’s Emergency Family Assistance Association and FCNL, the Quaker peace lobby in Washington, DC.
 She enjoys living at Silver Sage, and not being the only introvert here!
-She leads the Finance and Legal Team and serves as librarian.
+She is the HOA Secretary, serves on the Finance and Legal Team and tends to the SSV library.

 Brownie enjoyed teaching English as a Second Language for 20 years.
 Cooking is one of her enjoyable pastimes.
-She recently underwent brain surgery for walking and other problems, and has graduated to walking unassisted around the neighborhood.
+She has recovered from brain surgery for walking and other problems, and has graduated to walking unassisted around the neighborhood and on hikes of up to two miles with Jim.
 Not quite back to tennis yet, she still moves slowly and has some memory glitches, but is making good progress.
 Brownie appreciates all of the help she has received from friends and neighbors in Silver Sage and as she continues getting stronger, looks forward to once again participating full time in the community.
 Brownie is on the Common House Team.

 Margaret and her husband Dan are founding members of Silver Sage.
 Margaret is a retired Federal senior executive and recovering lawyer.
 In her retirement, she enjoys traveling, hiking and snowshoeing in the Colorado mountains, teaching in the Gyrokinesis® movement system, reading and writing poetry and volunteering at Silver Sage and in the North Boulder community.
 Margaret is lead on the Garden & Grounds Team, is a member of the Finance & Legal Team, and is Secretary of the Steering Team.